Abhishek1033ubuntu/project-bio-carb/README.md

 Technical Documentation
 A comprehensive technical dossier detailing the metabolic pathways, Weibull mathematical logic equations, and down-stream phase-separation decanting engineering layouts can be reviewed in the /documentation directory.

+Note on References & IP: Detailed citations and literature references are restricted to protect Intellectual Property.
+See References.md for details or to request access.